Klimatbyran/klimatkollen/data/README.md

 ### Example calculation

 A Google Doc with example calculations for the emissions in Skövde municipality can be found [here](https://docs.google.com/document/d/1MihysUkfunbV0LjwSUCiGSqWQSo5U03K0RMbRsVBL7U/edit#heading=h.oqnz3ereclbn).
-The calculations for each step are described in words and, where possible, an explicit and simple calculation is presented.
+The calculations for each step are described in words (in Swedish) and, where possible, an explicit and simple calculation is presented.
 NOTE: The calculations are done for 2024 year's budget and the document is intended as method desciption for non-coders and people that are new to the source code.
 The document is open and editable and may therefore be updated over time.

 ### Data Sources